What qualification can I earn?

 Are the weekly study days fixed?

 No. Whilst the dates for the three residentials are fixed (and these are known three years in advance), your weekly study schedule is entirely flexible to suit your work pattern and family life.
-The dates for seminar days in your tutor group each take place within a given two week window, but the specific dates are worked out and agreed by the tutor with their 5-6 students well in advance, so you can plan these in a way that fits with other commitments.
+The dates for seminar days in your tutor group each take place within a given two-week window, but the specific dates are worked out and agreed by the tutor with their 5-7 students well in advance, so you can plan these in a way that fits with other commitments.

 Where would my tutor group be?

-For students on the core programme we aim to assign each student to a tutor group that is located geographically close to you but this cannot be guaranteed.
+For students on the core programme, as well as those who are taking specialist VLL, MM and WIM tracks, we aim to assign each student to a tutor group that is located geographically close to you but this cannot be guaranteed.
 Your tutor would be a theologically engaged church leader involved in gospel ministry.
-For those on specialist tracks, tutor groups may be more geographically dispersed and may therefore be more likely to meet virtually for seminar days.
+For those on CCM or CYM tracks, tutor groups may be more geographically dispersed and may therefore be more likely to meet virtually for seminar days.
 The Crosslands team works with students to find the best possible fit, within the constraints of tutors’ location and group numbers.

 Is there a scholarship I can apply for to help me with funding?